Eric Cantona: Return to Marseille, transfer to Nîmes

 Back at Marseille, Cantona initially played well under coach Gerard Gili and his successor Franz Beckenbauer.
-However, the Marseille chairman Bernard Tapie was not satisfied with the results and replaced Beckenbauer with Raymond Goethals; Cantona was continually at odds with Goethals and Tapie and, despite helping the team win the French Division 1 title, he was transferred to Nîmes the following season, for a fee of 10 million francs, signing a three-year contract.
+However, the Marseille chairman Bernard Tapie was not satisfied with the results and replaced Beckenbauer with Raymond Goethals; Cantona was continually at odds with Goethals and Tapie and, despite helping the team win the French Division 1 title, he was transferred to Nîmes the following season, for a fee of ten million francs, signing a three-year contract.

 In December 1991, during a match for Nîmes, he threw the ball at the referee, having been angered by one of his decisions.
 He was summoned to a disciplinary hearing by the French Football Federation and was banned for one month.
 Cantona responded by walking up to members of the hearing committee in turn and calling each of them an "idiot".
 His ban was increased to two months and Cantona subsequently announced his retirement from football on 16 December 1991.
 The France national team coach, Michel Platini, was a fan of Cantona and persuaded him to make a comeback.
-On the advice of Gérard Houllier as well as his psychoanalyst, he moved to England to restart his career: "He [my psychoanalyst] advised me not to sign for Marseille and recommended that I should go to England."
+On the advice of Gérard Houllier, as well as his psychoanalyst, he moved to England to restart his career: "He [my psychoanalyst] advised me not to sign for Marseille and recommended that I should go to England."

 Departure and move to England

 On 6 November 1991, after Liverpool's 3–0 victory over Auxerre in a UEFA Cup second round, second leg tie at Anfield, Liverpool manager Graeme Souness was met by Frenchman Michel Platini at the end of the game, who told him that Cantona was available for sale to Liverpool.
 Souness thanked Platini, but declined the offer, citing dressing room harmony as his reason.
 After being turned down by Liverpool, Cantona was given a trial at Sheffield Wednesday when Wednesday manager Trevor Francis was approached by Platini and Francis' former agent, Dennis Roach.
-In a 2012 interview Francis explained that he had agreed to take Cantona on as a favour to Roach and Platini, who he knew from his time playing in Italy, and that it was intended as an opportunity for Cantona to put himself in the "shop window": Wednesday had only recently been promoted back to the top flight, with most of the squad still being on Second Division-level wages, and the club could not afford to sign him.
-Cantona spent two days with Wednesday, training and playing in an indoor tournament at Sheffield Arena.
+In a 2012 interview, Francis explained that he had agreed to take Cantona on as a favour to Roach and Platini, who he knew from his time playing in Italy, and that it was intended as an opportunity for Cantona to put himself in the "shop window": Wednesday had only recently been promoted back to the top flight, with most of the squad still being on Second Division-level wages, and the club could not afford to sign him.
+Cantona spent two days with Wednesday, training and playing in an indoor tournament at the Sheffield Arena.